 A slight oddity in the capital’s market scene is just a stone’s throw from the Sorya Shopping Centre, calling itself the Golden Sorya Mall.
 Originally focused on shoes and clothing for increasingly fashion-conscious Khmer youths, it has undergone a transformation over the years, and the majority of the space is now given over to bars and restaurants, many of which are open until very late at night.
-You might still find something of interest here, but probably not.
+It is currently yet again closed for renovations but will open again soon.

-Orussey is another reliable standby with a vast selection of dry bulk foods, fruit, vegetables, fish and cut flowers in addition to kramas, t-shirts, sneakers, underwear and household electrical goods.
-If you fancy getting a bit sweaty while bagging yourself a great bargain, then head straight for there.
+Orussey is another reliable standby with a vast selection of dry bulk foods, fruit, vegetables, fish and cut flowers in addition to kramas, t-shirts, sneakers, underwear and household goods.

 Other local markets include Psar Chas, which offers a stellar range of fruit, and Olympic, a predominantly wholesale market which has, among other items, fabrics of all hues and designs by the mile.